c-rter/CallOptionSimulator/README.md

 $150, therefore there is an estimated 68% chance it stays within the $0 - $250 range.
 Probability would further dictate a ceiling of $400 for the second deviation (27%), and $550 for the third (0.2%).

+## 📈 About Chart Generation

+The simulation (tools/simGraph.js) generates a normal distribution of price movement relative to the volatility input.
+Daily SD (standard deviation) is calculated, then an RNG roll is conducted for a percentage of the daily SD.
+A multiplier is applied to the daily SD based on another RNG roll for a normal distribution of "types" of movement days (enabling days where movement surpasses the first deviation).

+Changes to the "Luck" parameter affects price movements that fall within the 1st deviation to be all positive or all negative (68%).
+As this does not affect 2nd+ deviation movement days, a simulation with "good" luck still has a slim chance of trending downward.
+Repeated simulation with selected luck influence should generate desired result.

 <!-- AUTO-GENERATED-CONTENT:END -->